aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 Some formatting objects like Font or ParagraphFormat support styles.
 A single built-in or user defined style is represented by a Style object that contains the corresponding style properties like name, base style, font and paragraph formatting of the style, and so on.

 Furthermore, a **Style** object provides the Style.StyleIdentifier property that returns a locale-independent style identifier represented by a **Style.StyleIdentifier** enumeration value.
 The point is that the names of built-in styles in Microsoft Word are localized for different languages.
 Using a style identifier, you can find the correct style regardless of the document language.
 The enumeration values correspond to the Microsoft Word built-in styles such as Normal , Heading 1 , Heading 2 etc. All user-defined styles are assigned the **StyleIdentifier.User value**.
-Below example shows how to apply a paragraph style.
+Below example demonstrates how to apply a paragraph style.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderSetFormatting-DocumentBuilderApplyParagraphStyle.cpp" >}}

 ### Borders and Shading

 Borders are represented by the BorderCollection.
 This is a collection of Border objects that are accessed by index or by border type.
 Border type is represented by the BorderType enumeration.
-Some values of the enumeration are applicable to many or only one document element.
+Some values of the enumeration are applicable to several or only one document element.
 For example, BorderType.Bottom is applicable to a paragraph or table cell while BorderType.DiagonalDown specifies the diagonal border in a table cell only.

 Both the border collection and each separate border have similar attributes like color, line style, line width, distance from text, and optional shadow.
 They are represented by properties of the same name.
 You can achieve different border types by combining the property values.
 In addition, both **BorderCollection** and **Border** objects allow you to reset these values to default by calling the Border.ClearFormatting method.
 Note that when border properties are reset to default values, the border is invisible.
 The Shading class contains shading attributes for document elements.
 You can set the desired shading texture and the colors that are applied to the background and foreground of the element.